is an easy to make vegetarian meal you can make anytime oven baked or in the Air Fryer.

-It’s no secret quinoa is one of my favorite ingredients and with zucchini in abundance I’m making quinoa stuffed zucchini for a meatless Monday meal.
+It’s no secret quinoa is one of my favorite ingredients.
+These days you can find fresh zucchini in most of our produce markets all year.
+Making quinoa stuffed zucchini for any weeknight meal is easy.

-Using quinoa in place of the rice and meat adds the nutrition and protein you need.
-You will have enough quinoa leftover to make another dish.
+Using quinoa to replace the rice and meat adds the nutrition and protein you need.
+You will have enough quinoa leftover to make a Quinoa Salad Lettuce Cups for an easy lunch.

 This recipe is adapted from the many stuffed pepper recipes my mother-in-law used to make.
-I substituted quinoa for the rice and I added whatever vegetables I had in the fridge.
+I substituted quinoa for the rice, and zucchini for the peppers.
+Then I added whatever vegetables I had in the fridge to make the stuffing.

 Just in case you need a little help scooping out the zucchini, here is a little ‘how to’ make a zucchini boat.
 Just use a serrated edged spoon or small grapefruit knife which is curved, then it’s easy to scoop out the zucchini meat.
 Now just chop the zucchini that you scooped out and add it to the filling with the quinoa and other vegetables you will be using.